 With savers who are married or in a civil partnership no longer having to worry about what happens to their ISA after death, they can feel free to put the money in any type of ISA they desire, including a stocks & shares ISA for long-term investment.
 Just remember that there will be other risks involved with investing on the stock market, so if you want to make sure you’re leaving your partner some tax-free savings should the worst happen, consider keeping some of your money in a cash ISA.

 It’s easy to see which ISA providers allow APS transfers by looking at the details of the account(s) you’re interested in.
-Just use the product search to find the best ISAs tailored to your needs.
+Use the ISA product search to find the best ISAs tailored to your needs.

 Disclaimer: This information is intended solely to provide guidance and is not financial advice.
 Moneyfacts will not be liable for any loss arising from your use or reliance on this information.
 If you are in any doubt, Moneyfacts recommends you obtain independent financial advice.